saiftynet/GLAM/README.md

 on CPAN.
 GLAM attempts to deliver a unified API with common functions e.g. drawing primitives and user input identical whichever GL is used.
 I am not good at programming graphics nor do I code often, so a tool that eases graphics layer coding may be helpful.
-GLAM bundles the IO, graphics primitives and a simple 2d Vector toolkit in one Module, GLAM::OpenGL for using GLFW (OdenGL), and in the future SDL3.
+GLAM bundles the IO, graphics primitives and a simple 2d Vector toolkit in one Module, GLAM::OpenGL for using GLFW (OpenGL), and GLAM::SDL for SDL3.
 The code has been adapted from [Reddit submissions](https://old.reddit.com/r/perl/comments/1vixjm1/tsodings_rope_in_perl/) by [u/First_Ad8230](https://old.reddit.com/user/First_Ad8230) and [u/s_throwaway_r](https://old.reddit.com/user/s_throwaway_r)

 ## How it works